 The American Board of Radiology (ABR) also has its own CME requirements under its Maintenance of Certification (MOC) program, which is designed to make sure that radiologists are staying current with new technology and research.

-The ABR requires that radiologists complete 75 CME credits each year.
+The ABR requires that radiologists complete 75 CME credits every three years.
 Of these credits, 25 must be from Self-Assessment CME activities, which are podium presentations typically delivered in a live atmosphere.

 The rest of a radiologist's required CME activity can consist of enduring materials certified as Category 1 by the American Medical Association (AMA).
 Enduring materials are valid over a specified time period and can consist of web-based activities, webinars, etc.